Tests and treatments

 Aftercare

-After it is administered, you are asked to stay for 30 minutes to check for any possible side effects.
+• After the procedure, you are asked to stay for 30 minutes to check for any possible side effects.
 After that, you are free to go home.

 Leaflet